adambard/learnxinyminutes-docs/tcsh.html.markdown

 # TCSH emulates the shebang on systems which don't understand it.
 #
 # The lines which starting with '#' are comments
-# The lines of comments ignore by the shell; all others are executed.
+# The lines of comments ignored by the shell; all others are executed.
 # Empty lines are ignored too.

 # In most cases you'll use `#!/bin/tcsh -f', because `-f' option does not load